beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 `MessageInterpolator` and `TraversableResolver` could also benefit from CDI.
 Note that these examples do not create objects, they are objects.

-Option 4 tries to address the shortcomings of option 3 provided we keep the simple object creation logic.
-It has my preference so far.
+Option 4 tries to address the shortcomings of option 3 by handling object instance manager behind a Bean Validation contract.

+I like the lean approach of Option 3 though.

 #### How would injection of `MessageInterpolator` and `TraversableResolver` be solved?

 If instances are provided, we could still let CDI do setter-style `inject()`ion. constructor injection won't work.
 But it seems to me it's preferable to *not* do any injection on provided instances.

-We should however let people provide `MessageInterpolator` and `TraversableResolver` implementation classes that will be used to ask for a CDI bean instance (like `ConstraintValidator` are resolved).

-Suggestions?
+We need to specify that a DI solution should (and must in CDI's case) pass a managed bean version of these classes.
+That way `MessageInterpolator`, and `TraversableResolver` can be managed beans.

+The lean approach uses option 3 and leave this work to the DI wiring.
+Though the integration with CDI will be speced by Bean Validation.
+This option does not require a programmatic API to pass `MessageInterpolator` and `TraversableResolver` classes.

 ### Make sure the interaction contract between Bean Validation and CDI is well defined

 Talk to Pete and review discussions between JPA 2.1 and CDI.
 An example of interaction is defined [on this page](http://seamframework.org/Documentation/HowDoIDoNoncontextualInjectionForAThirdpartyFramework).

+Questions:

+- Can a framework provider a producer and have in configured automatically?
+- Should we offer a way to disable the wiring of the producer with an option in `validation.xml`

 ### Should we expand the `ConstraintValidatorFactory` contract with a destroy method?

-That would allow support for more DI solutions.

 Note that `ValidatorFactory` does not have a `close()` method unfortunately :( If we want a close hook:

 - implementors of v1 won't support v1.1 APIs (acceptable change I'd venture)
 - containers compatible with v1.1 should call `close()`
 - users should call `close()`, though we cannot mandate it

+Preliminary answer seems to be yes we need `destroy` and `close` methods.

 > Another idea would be to change the contract of ConstraintValidatorFactory and make it completely responsible for
 > the lifecycle of validator instances: